 - On attack abilities, only one condition can be met per hit.
 (If a Dragon uses Circle, it only causes 1 flat, not 2.)

-- When you evolve, you can pay 10 DP from anywhere (such as your DP zone or your Immortalize card) to remove 1 flat marker (shuffle it in).
+- When you evolve by DP, you can subtract 10 DP from anywhere (such as your DP zone or your Immortalize card) to remove 1 flat marker.
 You can only remove 1 flat per evolution.

 And that’s how it works.
 Check the rules for an official explanation (glossary or attack abilities).
 Flatten is specifically intended as an alternate win method, similar to trashing an opponent’s deck out (which may reduce your required KOs).
 You will still have to use all your cunning and experience to make the most of it, but it can be a powerful KO method.
-Since it “poisons” a Digimon, opponents may have to slow down their evolutions.
+Since it “poisons” a Digimon, opponents may have to slow down their evolution progress.
 Or you could exploit them after they evolve to Mega for 2 KOs.
-Repeatedly gaining 3 flats can be difficult, even if you maximize your opportunities, so be sure to have a backup plan.
+Repeatedly gaining 4 flats can be difficult, even if you maximize your opportunities, so be sure to have a backup plan.
+You can get a KO sooner with flatten as long as you can hit first and supplement it with damage.

 These little “P” symbols used to be called “Partner Options”.
 Option like choice not the card type.
 I bet you can see how this is confusing.
 Especially when DATA and Evolution cards have the “P” symbol now.
 There’s a new term change—Proxy.
 It starts with P, it’s thematic, and it’s what you’ll use now!
 Just a heads-up.